TN 6 (03-04)

-Payments for routine drugs, over-the-counter drugs, and routine medical services are deductible only if such drugs and services are prescribed and necessary for control of the disabling condition to enable the person with a disability to work, and if the person pays for them.
+Payments for prescription drugs, over-the-counter drugs, and medical services are deductible only if such drugs and services are prescribed and necessary for control of the disabling condition to enable the person with a disability to work, and if the person pays for them.

 Even if the drugs or medical services do not control the impairment, payments for such items are deductible if the drugs or medical services were provided with the medical objective of controlling the condition.

-Examples of items in this category are anticonvulsant drugs; blood level monitoring; radiation treatment or chemotherapy; corrective surgery; and antidepressant medications.
+Examples of items in this category are anticonvulsant drugs; blood level monitoring; radiation treatment or chemotherapy; corrective surgery; co-payments and deductibles for drugs and medical services and antidepressant medications.

 Prescription drugs that are a violation of Federal law (e.g. medical marijuana) cannot be deducted as an IRWE, even if allowed by State law.

 1. Diagnostic Procedures

 Payments for diagnostic procedures are deductible only if the objective of the procedures is related to the control of the disabling condition to enable the person to work, and the person pays for such procedures.
 For example, payment for a diagnostic procedure is deductible if it is performed to ascertain how the impairment is progressing or to determine what type of treatment to provide for the impairment.